Twitter, Inc. v. Taamneh

-Twitter Inc. v.
-Taamneh (Docket 21–1496) is a pending case of the Supreme Court of the United States on October 3, 2022.
-The case considers whether Internet service providers are liable for "aiding and abetting" a designated foreign terrorist organization in an "act of international terrorism", on account of recommending such content posted by users, under Section 2333 of the Antiterrorism and Effective Death Penalty Act of 1996.
+Twitter, Inc. v.
+Taamneh, 598 U.S. 471 (2023), was a case of the Supreme Court of the United States.
+The case considered whether Internet service providers are liable for "aiding and abetting" a designated foreign terrorist organization in an "act of international terrorism", on account of recommending such content posted by users, under Section 2333 of the Antiterrorism and Effective Death Penalty Act of 1996.
 Along with Gonzalez v.
 Google LLC, Taamneh is one of two cases where social media companies are accused of aiding and abetting terrorism in violation of the law.
 The cases were decided together in a ruling by the United States Court of Appeals for the Ninth Circuit, which ruled that Taamneh's case could proceed.
 The cases challenge the broad liability immunity for hosting and recommending terrorist content that websites have enjoyed.

+The unanimous court ruled in May 2023 that the charges brought against Twitter and other companies were not permissible under the Antiterrorism Act, and did not address the Section 230 question.
+This decision also supported the Court's per curiam decision in Gonzalez returning that case to the lower court for review in light of the Twitter decision.

 History

 Jordanian citizen Nawras Alassaf died in 2017 during an Islamic State-affiliated attack in Istanbul.

-Arguing that the companies failed to control terrorist content on their sites, Alassaf's family sued Twitter, Google and Facebook.
+Alassaf's family sued Twitter, Google and Facebook arguing that the companies failed to control terrorist content on their sites.
+They won at the district court level.

-Arguing that the lower court decision improperly expanded the scope of the Anti-Terrorism Act, 18 U.S.C. § 2333, Twitter appealed, arguing that the case warranted review from SCOTUS.
+Twitter appealed the district court ruling to the Ninth Circuit arguing that the lower court decision improperly expanded the scope of the Anti-Terrorism Act, 18 U.S.C. § 2333.

-On appeal, the Ninth Circuit did not consider protections under Section 230 in the case, and affirmed the lower court ruling that stated that Twitter, Google and Facebook could be liable.
+On appeal, the Ninth Circuit did not consider protections under Section 230 in the case and affirmed the lower court ruling that stated that Twitter, Google, and Facebook could be liable.
+Twitter subsequently appealed to the Supreme Court.